 Eat nuts like walnuts and almonds to get a dose of melatonin that helps regulate your internal clock and signals your body to prepare for sleep.

-1. Eat turkey, which contains the amino acid tryptophan that increases the production of melatonin, and its protein content contributes to its ability to promote tiredness.
+1. Eat turkey, which contains the amino acid tryptophan that increases melatonin production, and its protein content contributes to its ability to promote tiredness.

-2. Drink chamomile tea that contains apigenin, an antioxidant that binds to certain receptors in your brain to promote sleepiness and reduce insomnia.
+2. Drink chamomile tea that contains apigenin, an antioxidant that binds to specific receptors in your brain to promote sleepiness and reduce insomnia.

-3. Eat kiwis that are rich in the brain chemical serotonin, which helps regulate your sleep cycle.
+3. Eat kiwis, rich in the brain's serotonin, which helps regulate your sleep cycle.

 4. Drink tart cherry juice that has high amounts of melatonin to promote sleep.

-5. Eat honey, which helps your brain release melatonin, and its sugars spike your insulin levels, releasing tryptophan that becomes serotonin, which then becomes melatonin.
-Avoid combining honey with protein to ensure a deeper sleep.
+5. Eat honey, which helps your brain release melatonin; its sugars spike your insulin levels, releasing tryptophan that becomes serotonin, then melatonin.
+Avoid combining love with protein to ensure a deeper sleep.

 7. Dim the lights in your house once it gets dark outside to signal to your brain that it's time to wind down.

-8. Get omega-3 fats from meat, seafood, or fish oil pills at dinner or 2+ hours before bedtime as they have been shown to increase the production of serotonin.
+8. Get omega-3 fats from fish, seafood, or fish oil pills at dinner or 2+ hours before bedtime.
+This action increases Serotonin production.

-9. Take one tablespoon of MCT oil, coconut oil, or other fat just before dinner to keep you full all night without causing blood sugar swings.
+9. Take one tablespoon of MCT, coconut, or other fat just before dinner to keep you full all night without causing blood sugar swings.

 10. Eat fatty fish for omega-3 fatty acids and vitamin D that can increase the production of serotonin.

-11. Eat carbohydrates that provide easy-to-access fuel for your brain throughout the night, specifically restocking your liver's glycogen.
-Low levels of glycogen signal to your brain that it's time to eat.
+11. Eat carbohydrates that provide easy-to-access fuel for your brain throughout the night, explicitly restocking your liver's glycogen.
+Low glycogen levels signal to your brain that it's time to eat.

-12. Minimize exposure to electronic devices and screens before bedtime, as these can emit blue light that can interfere with the body's production of melatonin and disrupt the sleep-wake cycle.
+12. Minimize exposure to electronic devices and screens before bedtime, as these can emit blue light that can interfere with the body's melatonin production and disrupt the sleep-wake cycle.
 Use apps that can help cut down on blue light from screens.

 13. Magnesium plays a crucial role in regulating the body's stress-response system and helps to relax the muscles, which can promote better sleep.
-Magnesium also helps regulate the production of melatonin; the hormone that signals circadian, sleep-wake cycle.
+Magnesium also helps control the production of melatonin, the hormone that signals the circadian sleep-wake cycle.

-15. L- theanine is a non-proteinogenic amino acid particularly found in green tea, is a well-known agent for improving sleep disturbances It is structurally similar to the excitatory neurotransmitter glutamate in the brain and possibly blocks glutamate receptors in the central nervous system
+16. L- theanine, a non-proteinogenic amino acid mainly found in green tea, is a well-known agent for improving sleep disturbances.
+It is structurally similar to the excitatory neurotransmitter glutamate in the brain and possibly blocks glutamate receptors in the central nervous system.

-18. Valerian root is a mild option that reduces stress levels.
-It can cause dizziness or some drowsiness
+19. Valerian root is a mild option that reduces stress levels.
+It can cause dizziness or some drowsiness.

-Here are some supplements options to aid insomnia problems
+Here are some supplement options to aid insomnia problems

 Affiliate